 Cherbourg, France cruise holidays

-Now officially known as Cherbourg-Octeville, having formed a union with the smaller city in 2000, Cherbourg has long been a gateway between Britain and France.
+Now officially known as Cherbourg-en-Contentin, having formed a union with neighbouring municipalities in 2016, Cherbourg cruise port has long been a gateway between Britain and France.
 Well worth a visit is Cherbourg's aquarium, allowing visitors to explore the many facets of underwater exploration.
 Another must see is the Gothic-style Benedictine Abbey Mont St Michel, perched on a rocky islet near the port.
 Alternatively simply sit at a traditional French cafe and enjoy a drink while watching the boats as they come and go from the harbour.

 Cherbourg is probably best known for two things: its seafaring heritage and its starring role in the 1960s film The Umbrellas of Cherbourg.
 Discover the former at the Cité de la Mer (City of the Sea) museum, where you can step inside a hulking nuclear submarine and marvel at 17 incredible aquariums, including one that’s more than 10m deep.
 In the buzzing Old Town, the fish market and surrounding seafood restaurants offer a different way to enjoy the ocean’s bounty.
 Foodies will be further enticed by the city’s cheeses, cider and calvados, a brandy made from apples or pears.
 While you’re out in the Old Town, be sure to pick up the city’s most famous souvenir – an umbrella, of course.